neverantia/idle-token-grabber/README.md

 ## Extra
-This is my First github and golang project
+- This is my First github and golang project
-Though i would do somthing fun and this is what i came up with.
+- Thought i would do somthing fun and this is what i came up with.